Ryushe/mangamaker/notes.md

 - run script that installs calibre x 7z (checks if installed) x adds to env variables so can pull into program
 - docker container

+# Fixing:
+* cover length different from actual files for some reason
+    - `length of files and item names arent the same somehow`

 # RN
 - why no get url but thow error when return self.url
 - search class bbg
     - need to fix search_container_for_url
         - make work with covers and amazon meta

+# Known cooked logic
+* mangamaker:
+    * move files will say good move even if not at the end in (move_files)

 # remember
 - search loop doesnt exit properly anymore
 - moved extract_numbrs to utils

 # Todo
+- make searches option to retry, new query or a time out skip (no input will skip)
+- could add to metadata.py duplicate covers based on number value
+    - eg: chapt 50 would duplicate the cover associated with 50
 - migrate the get_covers and amazon -> the site class (see download_katana_zips.py)
 - if cover not found use the one from mangakatana